Adamm00/IPSet_ASUS/README.md

 Country fields are omitted when country lookup is disabled.
 Associated domains are included only when Extended Statistics is enabled and dnsmasq logging data is available.

+Generated WebUI statistics resolve country codes in batches of up to 32 addresses and reuse results for seven days.
+Stale values remain available during a provider outage, unused entries expire after 30 days, and a country lookup failure never prevents statistics generation.

 ### Diagnostics and Maintenance

 - `firewall debug watch` - Follow Skynet block entries in real time.